cartant/rxjs-marbles/README.md

 It's possible to test observables using the test framework's concept of fake time, but the `now` method of the `AsyncScheduler` has to be patched.
 The `fakeSchedulers` helper can be used to do this.

 See the [examples](./examples) for usage.

+Also, I've written an article on the `fakeSchedulers` function: [RxJS: Testing with Fake Time](https://medium.com/@cartant/rxjs-testing-with-fake-time-94114271eed2).